Inspiration to Design Your Own English Cottage Garden

 In need of a fence, with a touch of tattered elegance

-In designing my garden, I knew it needed a fence, an enclosure to offer protection from deer, bunnies, and foxes.
-And most importantly, it needed to keep the hens at bay, their greedy beaks always in pursuit of juicy worms, not caring if they found them after upheaving a baby tomato plant from its home in the warm soil.
+Most of us can’t have the idilic stone walls that cottage garden thoughts evoke.
+In our design ideas phase, I knew we needed a enclosure to offer protection from deer, bunnies, and foxes.
+Most importantly, it needed to keep the hens at bay, their greedy beaks always in pursuit of juicy worms, not caring if they found them after upheaving a baby tomato plant from its home in the warm soil.

 Not just any fence would do